encode/django-rest-framework/docs/api-guide/serializers.md

     serializer.data
     # {'email': u'leila@example.com', 'content': u'foo bar', 'created': datetime.datetime(2012, 8, 22, 16, 20, 9, 822774)}

-At this point we've translated the model instance into python native datatypes.
+At this point we've translated the model instance into Python native datatypes.
 To finalise the serialization process we render the data into `json`.

     json = JSONRenderer().render(serializer.data)
     json